Hmc-1209/QuickDraw-CNN/README.md

 NTUT IAE - 1092b0014 / 1092b0003

 ## **Motivation :**
-`You won't accept it if I say *' There is no exact motivates for doing this, we're doing this just because it looks fun :D '.*
+You won't accept it if I say *' There is no exact motivates for doing this, we're doing this just because it looks fun :D'.*
 So, here is why : Since this is a dataset from the Google game 'Quick, Draw!', it's essential for most drawing games.
 Imagine if this could be used in games like Gartic.io, and we can simply draw and let computers to helped us bring out labels, doesn't that sounds great?
 That's why we want to give it a try.